armans28/EADI-Project/Cloud Computing/README.md

 10. Enter the request URL and click send
 11. You can also give the params, authorization, body, etc in the bottom of the request URL box.

+## Link Deployment for API login and History
+You can try also try to give some request by trying into your browser by click this [link](https://eadi-de8fd.et.r.appspot.com/).

 ## Other project
 You can also looking up our other repository in this project by this [link](https://github.com/armans28/EADI-Project/tree/main/Machine%20Learning%20Checklist/Dataset).